 I have a love/hate relationship with my looped extraction tool.
 About twice a week, I emerge from the bathroom with angry imprints speckling my nose; visual admission that I’ve been wielding the tool too enthusiastically for my skin’s own good.
 Until recently, I’d believed I was plagued with a permanent constellation of blackheads across my nose: clogged, oxidized pores ripe for extraction.
 In actuality, I’ve been dealing with sebaceous filaments.
-And, as it turns out, they’re totally normal — even helpful for skin’s moisture levels.
+And, as it turns out, sebaceous filaments are totally normal — even helpful for skin’s moisture levels.
 Below, I asked two experts about the blackhead-like spots — and whether I should cool it with the at-home extractions.

 First — what the heck are sebaceous filaments?

 “The skin is covered in fine hairs — think of the dreaded peach fuzz — and each hair follicle contains a sebaceous gland that produces oil,” explains Dr. Amelia K. Dr. Hausauer, Director of Dermatology of Aesthetx™ in Silicon Valley.
 “Sebaceous filaments are made of sebum, with a combination of squalene, wax esters, and triglycerides that keep your skin lubricated and hydrated.”

 Adds Suen Lee, Medical Aesthetician at Tribeca MedSpa™, “Sebaceous filaments allow your own sebum to reach the skin’s surface to naturally moisturize.”
 And while a built-in skin hydrator sounds wonderful, sebaceous filaments come at a cost: a grey or tan appearance that can make pores appear enlarged.

 How do sebaceous filaments differ from blackheads?